This is What I learned from a 10-day silent Vipassana meditation retreat

 But a couple of years ago when I was travelling around India, I met many people who had done the Vipassana course, and all of them spoke highly about it.

 I even met someone who was on his way for his second course in six months, and that made me decide then and there that I should do it myself and see what it was all about.

 By that time, I had been meditating on and off for 3-4 years, and hearing about other people’s experiences made me think that maybe I should be open-minded about it and give it a try.

-Vipassana is a ten-day meditation course where one has to observe complete silence for ten days and practice ten hours of meditation each day.
+Vipassana is a ten-day meditation retreat where one has to observe complete silence for ten days and practice ten hours of meditation each day.

 You are not allowed to read, write, use any electronics, or even make eye contact with others.
 No communication is allowed except with the guide or the servers until the final day of the course.